MAD Foundation / Yale University

 2015 - 2017

 Managing Producer of the MAD / Yale Leadership Summit, a pioneering collaboration between the Yale Sustainable Food Program and MAD, a Danish non-profit affiliated with noma, the acclaimed restaurant founded by chef René Redzepi.
-On the premise that chefs today experience an unprecedented influence on—and are important stakeholders in solutions to—global food issues, the Summit creates an opportunity to frame a new dialogue in food systems, and gives participants experiences, ideas, and principles to think creatively and critically about food-related issues.
+On the premise that chefs today experience an unprecedented influence on—and are important stakeholders in solutions to—global food issues, the Summit created an opportunity to frame a new dialogue in food systems, and gives participants experiences, ideas, and principles to think creatively and critically about food-related issues.

 Designed and produced all aspects of week-long Summit for 10 world-renowned chefs including : content and curricula, meals, development partnerships, student research workshops, and visual identity.